-London may be one of the world’s great cities, but many of its suburbs are like individual villages — each with its own unmistakable character and fascinating history.
+London may be one of the world’s great cities, but many of its suburbs are like individual villages — each with its own unmistakable character and intricate history.

 Pinning down a London ‘suburb’ is, in itself, no mean feat.
-Officially, there are 32 London ‘boroughs’ (administrative wards), but even they are often made up of a cluster of individual ‘areas’ — sometimes no more than a few streets, but still with a unique history.
+Officially, there are 32 ‘boroughs’ (administrative wards), but even they are often made up of a cluster of individual ‘areas’ — sometimes no more than a few streets, but still with a unique feel and intriguing backstory.

 Here are four of the must-see historic neighbourhoods in London.